Counterdiabatic Optimised Local Driving: 1D Ising Model

 As before, we choose the first order adiabatic gauge potential given by Eq.~\eqref{eq:LCD1} and find that the coefficients are

-Note, with the introduction of the additional control fields $\betabb$ it is possible for $\alpha$ to be non-zero at the start or end of the protocol, as $\dot{\betabb}$ is not fixed to be zero.
+Note, with the introduction of the additional control fields $f$ it is possible for $\alpha$ to be non-zero at the start or end of the protocol, as $\dot{f}$ is not fixed to be zero.
 However, this can be enforced by a suitable choice of the additional control field, we will consider replacing $\alpha \rightarrow S(\lambda)\alpha$ where $S(\lambda)$ is a scaling function that tends to zero as $\lambda \rightarrow 0$ and $\lambda \rightarrow 1$.
 We find that the scaling function only has a minimal effect on the final fidelities observed.
-This issue could also be resolved by a suitable choice of $\betabb$, with our example drive being an extreme case as $\dot{\betabb}$ is maximal at the boundaries of the protocol.
-The suitable choice of the form of $\betabb$ in a given example is a problem we will leave for future work, with our focus being on the introduction of the COLD protocol.
+This issue could also be resolved by a suitable choice of $f$, with our example drive being an extreme case as $\dot{f}$ is maximal at the boundaries of the protocol.
+Note that this issue is present in LCD as much as in COLD and we have chosen to highlight it here as it may become a concern in an experimental setting where a discontinuous drive is simply impossible at the beginning and end of a protocol.
+The suitable choice of the form of $f$ in a given example is a problem we will leave for future work, with our focus being on the introduction of the COLD protocol.

 We first compare the final state fidelity when using COLD versus BPO as shown in Fig.~\ref{fig:IsingUnconstrained}(a) for different driving times in a system of $N=5$ spins and a single $N_k=1$ optimisation coefficient.
 As expected, at long timescales the two methods agree as we approach the adiabatic limit of the dynamics.
 However, at shorter time scales the difference in behaviour is dramatic.
 We observe that the BPO approach fails in the case of very fast driving as the state gets stuck in the initial state but the COLD approach converges to $1-F \sim 10^{-3}$.
-Note, this is not achieved by the introduction of first-order LCD terms alone, as this will result in $F=0.0440$ for $\tau=10^{-3}J^{-1}$.
+We note that the advantage achieved by COLD is not due to the introduction of first-order LCD terms alone, as in Fig.~\ref{fig:IsingUnconstrained}(a) we see that this will result in $F=0.0440$ for $\tau=10^{-3}J^{-1}$.
 COLD is instead achieving this by making the LCD term dominant for the dynamical Hamiltonian through the additional control fields.